alexk1919/MackGPT/.github/CONTRIBUTING.md

 ## Code of Conduct

 All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it before participating in the AgentGPT community.
+Please read it before participating in the MackGPT community.

 ## Getting Started